apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Top staff in NC Lt.
-Gov. Mark Robinson’s office stepping down**
+**Exclusive: OpenAI to remove non-profit control and give Sam Altman equity**

-You can read more about it [here](https://thehill.com/homenews/campaign/4900197-top-staff-north-carolina-mark-robinson-office-stepping-down/).
+You can read more about it [here](https://www.reuters.com/technology/artificial-intelligence/openai-remove-non-profit-control-give-sam-altman-equity-sources-say-2024-09-25/).

 ## Requirements
 - Python 3.8